 Of course borrowers seeking to save money can opt to remortgage if they qualify for the new lender’s criteria.

-Commercial mortgages with a variable rate have interest rates that are set in line with the
+Commercial mortgages with a variable rate have interest rates that are set in line with the Bank of England's base rate.

 Is a commercial mortgage more expensive than a residential?